Devbot0716/node-drills-2/README.md

 Install dependecies: `npm install`

-In `server.js` you will notice that you already have the server set up for you. yIt is your job to build endpoints to handle specific requests.
+In `index.js` you will notice that you already have the server set up for you.
+It is your job to build endpoints to handle specific requests.
 Take a look at the `users.json` file to see the data that you will be interacting with.

 ### Endpoints